Abdulaowalasif/intern/README.md

 A flutter home page design.

+Setup

-fetch the project and run on emulator or chrome
+1-->download the project and open with android studio or vs code 2--> download all the dependency
+3-->open emulator or connect any device or choose chrome and run the project

+Implementation

+1--> 4 cubit class and 4 state class for 4 apis
+2--> model classes for all apis responses
+3--> widgets folder for all the custom widgets

 Screenshot
 ------------------------------------